-Create an easy and straightforward tool that needs no explanation
+Create an easy and straightforward tool that requires little explanation

-Help users save information and improve ergonomics for the long run
+Inform new users and help them and improve ergonomics for the long run

-Provide guidance that ranges from general to specific to cater to users with different goals
+Provide guidance that caters to users with different needs and goals

 To better situate this ergonomic tool on the internet, I found similar tools from other furniture companies.
 I noticed that most designs looked visually outdated and overly technical, which could turn users away from engaging with the experience.